 Something remarkable has happened over the past three years.
 Reddit has become a de facto search engine, not because it built search functionality, but because users started using Google as a front door to Reddit content.
 The pattern is simple: a user has a question, opens Google, types their question with "reddit" appended, and clicks through to the Reddit result.

 This behavior bypasses Reddit own search entirely (which has historically been poor) and instead leverages Google indexing and ranking to find the best Reddit discussions.
 The result is that Google has become a discovery layer for Reddit content, and Reddit has become a trust layer for Google results.
 The two platforms are now deeply intertwined in the user journey.
+It shows up in AI answer engines too: a Semrush analysis of over 150,000 LLM citations found Reddit referenced 40.1% of the time, ahead of Wikipedia at 26.3% and YouTube at 23.5%.

 Here is the practical playbook for positioning your brand to appear in the Reddit threads that high-intent searchers are finding through Google.